Frequently Asked Questions - Pennsylvania Mechanics Lien

 How much does it cost to file a Pennsylvania mechanics' lien ?

-LienItNow.com prepares and files Pennsylvania mechanics' liens for a fee of $290.00.
+LienItNow.com prepares and files Pennsylvania mechanics' liens.
+For pricing information, please visit our prices page.
 Service of the lien is an additional cost since PA requires personal service by the Sheriff in many cases.

 Click Here to File a Pennsylvania Mechanics Lien Document